 Payers have greater control and flexibility on how to manage the USD abroad fee.
 Payers will be able to easily change the USD abroad fee to be paid by either the sender or receiver in your Veem preferences and payment process.
-No changes will be made to the $29 flat fee, however, all countries are now included.
+A fee of either $29 or $40, will be charged depending on the amount being sent, however, all countries are now included.
 For more information, review the FAQ below:

 What's changing and why?

-Payers now have the ability to change who will be charged the USD abroad fee of $29, either the sender or the receiver.
+Payers now have the ability to change who will be charged the USD abroad fee of either $29 or $40, either the sender or the receiver.
 Veem wants to continue to provide control to our users and transparency of which party is paying the abroad fee.

 When will this change be effective?